geekquad/Pixel-Processing/Image Contrast Adjustment/README.md

 * Matplotlib,
 * IPython.display
 * NumPy
-* PIL
+* CV2

 ## Steps:
 * Imported the required libraries ( Numpy, Matplotlib, PIL, IPython.display)
-* Read the input image using Image from PIL library
+* Read the input image using Image using cv2 library

 ### Methods applied
 * Converted the image into an array and then flatten it making it a 1d array